 - Learn the seven behavioral competencies for using power effectively and positively to foster healthy and productive organizational cultures.

 - Become familiar with the many different kinds of power, and know how to use the right power, in the right context, for the right reason.

 - Enhance your toolkit with methods for coaching and training leaders to use power effectively

-Save your space and register now!
+Save your space and

 Tuesday, March 10, 2020